 As well as the single-player campaign there is also a survival mode, called “Endless“, and also a 16-player multiplayer mode (called “DuskWorld“).
 Overall, Dusk is a brilliantly fun shooter that is highly recommended to anyone who isn’t a bleeding-edge modern shooter snob.
 It’s clearly a game that has been made with love and care, and with a vision to entertain gamers who like a challenge.

 Jumping diagonally is the fastest way to move.
 Diagonal jumps will also take you further.
-If you can’t reach somewhere when jumping, trying moving diagonally.
+If you can’t reach somewhere when jumping, try moving diagonally.

 Ducking and sliding underneath bullets can save you precious health.